schabiyo/OSSConfMDB-on-Azure/README.md

 # MongoDB Atlas on Azure

-The intend of this repository is to demonstrate the followin:
+The intend of this repository is to demonstrate the following:

-Step 1: Deploy MongoDB
+Step 1: Deploy The community version of MongoDB inside a VM

 Step 2: Create a Cluster on Azure using MongoDB Atlas

-Step 3: Migrate the data to Atlas
+Step 3: Migrate the data from the VM to MongoDB Atlas

 The full workflow looks like this: